 The Training Agreement should be signed by all parties (student, parent(s), employer, WBL Coordinator) and should be filed in a secure location (electronic or hard copy) and available upon request by state and local admin.
 Obtaining the employer's signature on the Training Agreement provides an excellent opportunity for a visit to the employer and for building a relationship with the mentor.
 Caution: Sending the Training Agreement by the student to obtain employer signatures creates a potential liability risk in the event that the signature was found later not to be authentic.
-The best procedure is for the WBL Coordinator to have these documents signatures, the WBL Coordinator should follow up with a verbal verification during the next contact with the employer by mentioning the signature and receiving verification.
+The best procedure is for the WBL Coordinator to have these documents signed in their presence.
+As a next best option, if documents are sent by the student to obtain signatures, the WBL Coordinator should follow up with a verbal verification during the next contact with the employer by mentioning the signature and receiving verification.

 A typical example would be: "Last week, Josh had you sign the Training Agreement.
 Do you have any questions about any of the responsibilities defined in the agreement?"
 Hopefully the response will be, "No it looked fine" or something to that effect and not a statement such as, "What Training Agreement?
 I did not sign anything last week."
 Once this verification is made, it is highly advisable to make a note of it on the copy you are filing.
-Always remember the three "D's" of avoiding accusations of negligence in education: Document, Document.
+Always remember the three "D's" of avoiding accusations of negligence in education: Document, Document, Document.